OTA-Insight/djangosaml2idp/example_setup/README.rst

 This is a barebone example implementation of a functional setup with a Service Provider and Identity Provider.
 The SP is implemented using `djangosaml2 <https://github.com/knaperek/djangosaml2/>`_, the IdP using djangosaml2idp.
-Both are default django projects with only the bare minimum of added code for a functional demo or start.
+Both are default django projects with only the bare minimum of added code for a functional demo.
-This to keep it clear and obvious how to implement the SP/IdP functionality without other code clutter serving as distraction.
+This is meant to easily highlight only the parts necessary to implement the SP/IdP functionality in your own without other code clutter serving as distraction.

 A `docker-compose <https://docs.docker.com/compose/>`_ file is included, providing a minimum-entry-barrier setup to get up and running, without complicated & error-prone setup requirements.
 The example will run equally on Mac/Windows/Linux using docker.